 Directions

-- Prep the Ingredients: Begin by cleaning and deveining the shrimp if not already done.
-Cook the fettuccine pasta according to package instructions until al dente.
-Drain and set aside, reserving a little pasta water.
+- Prep the Ingredients: Clean and devein shrimp if needed.
+Cook fettuccine in salted water according to package directions till al dente.
+Drain and save a little pasta water.

-- Make the Alfredo Sauce: In a large pan over medium heat, melt the butter.
-Add the minced garlic and sauté for about a minute until fragrant.
-Pour in the heavy cream and bring to a gentle simmer.
-Stir in the Parmigiano-Reggiano cheese until melted and smooth, then season with salt and pepper to taste.
+- Make the Alfredo Sauce: In a big pan over medium heat, melt butter.
+Add garlic and cook about 1 minute till you smell it.
+Pour in cream, bring to a gentle simmer.
+Stir in Parmesan till it melts smooth.
+Season with salt and pepper.

-- Combine the Pasta and Shrimp: Add the cooked shrimp to the sauce and let them cook for 2-3 minutes until just opaque.
-If the sauce is too thick, add a bit of the reserved pasta water to reach your desired consistency.
-Toss the cooked fettuccine into the sauce, mixing well to ensure everything is coated.
+- Combine the Pasta and Shrimp: Add shrimp to the sauce and cook 2–3 minutes until just pink.
+If sauce is too thick, stir in some pasta water.
+Toss in the pasta till coated evenly.

-- Serve: Plate the Shrimp Alfredo, garnishing with freshly chopped parsley and additional cheese if desired.
-Enjoy your delicious homemade creation!
+- Serve: Plate your Shrimp Alfredo, sprinkle parsley and extra cheese on top if you like.
+Enjoy your homemade dish!

 Cooking Tips